-Today, about 40 million family caregivers provide an invaluable resource in caring for their loved ones at home — many on call 24 hours a day, seven days a week.
-This labor of love is valued at more than $470 billion in unpaid care each year.
-And because of family caregivers’ commitment, millions of older Americans are able to live at home rather than in costly institutions such as nursing homes.
+Today, 42 million family caregivers provide an invaluable resource in caring for their loved ones at home — many on call 24 hours a day, seven days a week.
+This labor of love is worth more than $450 billion in unpaid care each year.
+And because of family caregivers’ commitment, millions of older people are able to live at home rather than in costly institutions such as nursing homes.

 Family caregivers wouldn’t have it any other way, but it’s a big job — and once in a while, they need a break; that’s why respite care programs are so important.